FintanH/talks/read-the-functional-manual/slides.md

 * We know how it works (hopefully)

-* Not conveying this is selfish
+* So we should convey this

-# TODO: Title for this slide
+# Gabriel Gonzalez Method

 * As good Haskellerz we organise our libraries using Types